1969 French presidential election

 Presidential elections were held in France on 1 June 1969, with a second round on 15 June.
-They occurred due to the resignation of President Charles de Gaulle on 28 April 1969.
-De Gaulle had decided to consult the voters by referendum about regionalisation and the reform of the Senate, and he had announced he would resign if it resulted in a "no" vote.
-On 27 April, 53.5% of the voters had voted "no".
+They were triggered by the resignation of President Charles de Gaulle on 28 April 1969.

+Background

+Incumbent president Charles de Gaulle proposed a referendum on government decentralisation and a reform of the Senate.
+In the referendum on 27 April, 53.5% of voters rejected the proposed amendments.
+Following the announcement of the results, De Gaulle resigned as president at noon the following day, having threatened to do so if the referendum had failed.

+Candidates

 In the presidential election, the Gaullist Party (Union of Democrats for the Republic, UDR) was represented by former Prime Minister Georges Pompidou.
 He was very popular in the conservative electorate due to economic growth when he led the cabinet (from 1962 to 1968) and his role in the settlement of the May 68 crisis and winning the June 1968 legislative campaign.
 In his presidential campaign, he obtained the support of the Independent Republicans and their leader Valéry Giscard d'Estaing, who had voted "no" in the referendum.

 The left-wing French Communist Party (PCF) proposed to the French Section of the Workers' International (SFIO, later formed the Socialist Party) to present a candidate with a common programme, but the SFIO refused.
 The Left was severely divided in this election.
 The PCF candidate was Jacques Duclos, one of the historical leaders of the party.
-The mayor of Marseille, Gaston Defferre, was the SFIO candidate and campaigned with Pierre Mendès France, who would have become Prime Minister had Defferre been elected to the Presidency.
+The mayor of Marseille, Gaston Defferre, was the SFIO candidate and campaigned with Pierre Mendès France, who would have become Prime Minister had Defferre been elected to the presidency.
 This candidacy was the first – and so far, only – dual "ticket" in a French presidential election.
 But Defferre's campaign was weakened by the decision of centrist interim President Alain Poher to run.
 As Chairman of the Senate, Poher had led the "no" campaign in the referendum.
-The success of the "no" campaign gave him the legitimacy to run for the Presidency and he rallied a large swathe of centre-right and centre-left voters.
+The success of the "no" campaign gave him the legitimacy to run for the presidency and he rallied a large swathe of centre-right and centre-left voters.

 Michel Rocard and Alain Krivine stood as candidates expressing the ideas of the May 1968 movements, though the Trotskyist Krivine took a far more radical stance.